Kine-Technology/kine-protocol/docs/contract overview.md

 <span style="color:green">**Reward Claimable**</green>

-Claimable function shows account's currently matured Kine reward.
+Claimable function shows account's currently matured reward.
 User's accrued reward will mature gradually in a preset release period.
-The proportion of matured reward to accrued reward is the proportion of past time since last claim reward to the release period.
+The proportion of matured reward to accrued reward is the proportion of past time since last claim to the release period.

 ```solidity
 function claimable(address account) external view returns (uint)